 The first of the historic races for the America’s Cup was held off the Isle of Wight in 1851.
 Since that date the rivalry of the British and American contestants for the valued cup has been the subject of great public enthusiasm on either side of the Atlantic.
 This chapter is written by Frank Bowen, and is the first of several on yacht racing.
 The America’s Cup is, at intervals, competed for by yachtsmen from Great Britain and America.
 This chapter not only gives a comprehensive account of the various races for the cup, but it tells also of the history of the contest and of the yachts which have entered for it since its inception.
 This absorbing chapter is illustrated with pictures of racing yachts, including four pages in photogravure, illustrated below.

-The drawing below illustrates a type of vessel employed in the carriage of railway goods wagons from Harwich to Zeebrugge.
+The drawing show in the full article illustrates a type of vessel employed in the carriage of railway goods wagons from Harwich to Zeebrugge.
 This vessel, known as Train Ferry No 3, was built in 1917, and was armed.
 She originally ran from the artificial port of Richborough, in Kent, to French ports, loaded with hospital trains, locomotives and wagons for heavy guns.
 She was taken over by Great Eastern Train Ferries Ltd, after the war of 1914-18, and converted from coal to oil-burning.
 She is now owned by the LNER.

 RACING THROUGH THE SEAS with every man of her crew braced for the strain.
 This photograph of the Yankee was taken in the Thames estuary during a race in 1935.
 The Yankee was one of the candidates fro the defence of the America’s Cup against Shamrock V’s challenge in 1930, but the Enterprise was eventually chosen.
 The Yankee crossed the Atlantic to race in British waters in 1935.